 - LETTERS OF SUPPORT

 - Mentor Letter — A one page letter from the mentor, of no more than two pages in length, should accompany the grant.
-This letter should include an assessment of the academic potential of the trainee, an acknowledgment of the mentor’s responsibility for the successful completion of the project and the educational experience of the resident, and the plan for mentoring the resident through successful completion of the project.
+Include an assessment of the academic potential of the trainee, an acknowledgment of the mentor’s responsibility for the successful completion of the project and the educational experience of the student, and the plan for mentoring the student through successful completion of the project.
 The letter of support should emphasize those aspects of the applicant’s interest and preparedness that relate to his/her suitability to undertake and complete this project in 6-10 weeks.
 The mentor must also agree to oversee the student’s required reporting for the project.

 - IRB APPROVAL LETTER — Include any available information (see above).